 Regulatory reforms can have a significant effect on claim reserve requirements and the adjustment of reserve estimates due to reform changes through reserving methods or/and assumptions should be fully documented.
 Additional commentary should be provided on any large differences in the reserving estimates based on methods used for the regulatory reform period.
-For the Ontario automobile insurance line, company should refer to FSCO Technical Notes for Automobile Insurance Rate and Risk Classification Filings issued September 2018 or after for the most recent Benchmark Reform Loss Cost Adjustment Factors and consider the reform impacts in the amended regulations for Statutory Accident Benefits changes and other reform changes in Bill 15 and Bill 91.
+For the Ontario automobile insurance line, company should refer to FSRA Analysis of Reform Cost and Loss Trend Rates issued October 2019 for the most recent Benchmark Reform Loss Cost Adjustment Factors..